majeinfo/chaingun/README.md

 Chaingun is made of a single binary (named "player") that can serve multi purpose.

-The "player" can be started in 6 different ways:
+The "player" can be started in 7 different ways:

 - the standalone mode (which is the default mode): this is the easiest way to proceed and may be sufficient when the expected test load can be applied by only one Player

+- the "ab" mode, so called because it tries to mimick the "ab" command from Apache !
+This mode can be used to make a quick test...

 - the daemon mode: if you need many Players to be coordinated to stress the same server(s) at the same time, you launch different Players (on different hosts !) in "daemon mode"